-- 1. Use of MC cable is not permitted. - 2.
-All conductors shall be copper.
+1. All conductors 300 KCMIL and larger can be aluminum installed per NEC, all other conductors shall be copper.
 All power conductors shall be awg #12 or larger.
-Minimum control wire shall be awg #14 and minimum signal wire size no smaller than awg #18. - 3.
-Secondary Distribution - a.
+Minimum control wire shall be awg #14 and minimum signal wire size no smaller than awg #22.

+2. Secondary Distribution

+- a.
 Wire for low voltage (600 volts and below) circuits shall be single conductor stranded copper of not less than 98% conductivity with 600 volt, Type THHN/THWN insulation.
 Type XHHW may be used for sizes #2AWG and larger. - b.
-Wire and cable No. 12 AWG and smaller, shall be made with approved insulated indentation or spring insert type pressure connectors.
+Wire and cable No. 10 AWG and smaller, shall be made with approved insulated indentation or spring insert type pressure connectors.
 Connections and splices in low voltage wire, No. 8 AWG and larger, shall be made with approved insulated spring insert type pressure connectors or bolted or compression-crimped type pressure connectors covered with an insulating filler tape, "Scotch-fil", or approved equal, and two half-lap servings of vinyl electrical tape, Scotch #33 or approved equal.
 All taped connections exposed to weather or moisture shall be given two coats of weatherproof insulating paint, Okonite, or approved equal. - c.
 All conductors shall be color-coded throughout and numbered and tagged to each junction box, pull box, panel and device with suitable fireproof tags or adhesive identification bands.
 Color-coding of conductors for power and branch circuits shall be as follows:

 For 120/208 Volt System For 277/480 volt System

 Phase "A": Black Phase "A": Brown

-Phase "B": Red Phase "B": Yellow
+Phase "B": Red Phase "B": Orange

-Phase "C": Blue Phase "C": Orange
+Phase "C": Blue Phase "C": Yellow

-Neutral: White Neutral: White
+Neutral: White Neutral: Grey

 Ground: Green Ground: Green

 - d.
 Branch Circuit Feeders: The design shall be for acceptable voltage drop and capacity for 20% load growth above initial design. - e.
 Branch Circuits: These circuits shall not be loaded to more than 80% of panel breaker ratings.
-Not more than six unassigned general use duplex convenience outlets shall be on any one 20 ampere branch circuit. - f.
+Not more than six unassigned general use duplex convenience outlets shall be on any one 20 ampere branch circuit.

+- f.
 Feeder sizes and protections shall not be such a large percentage of the main that coordination of devices cannot be achieved. - g.
-Use two wire circuits with individual neutral conductors for all branch receptacle circuits in administrative, office, computer laboratory and classrooms, and general laboratory areas. - 4.
-Primary Distribution:
+Use two wire circuits with individual neutral conductors for all branch receptacle circuits in administrative, office, computer laboratory and classrooms, and general laboratory areas.

+3. Primary Distribution:

 - a.
-All high voltage cable shall conform in material, construction and tests to all applicable requirements of the Insulated Cable Engineers' Association. - b.
-All cable for primary service and distribution circuits shall be single conductor, copper conductor, copper tape shielded type with a solid dielectric, vulcanized, rubber-like, elastomeric, thermosetting insulation, ozone-moisture-corona resistant, rated 90° C., and PVC sheath, as manufactured by the Kerite Co. or with an extruded semi-conducting strand screen, okoguard insulation extruded semi-conducting insulation screen, copper tape shield and okolon jacket as manufactured by the Okonite Co., or equivalent as manufactured by Pirelli.
-Cable shall be rated 5KV, or 15 KV depending on distribution system at campus location, and shall have 133% insulation level.
-Cable shall be UL listed as Type MV-90. - c.
+Provide testing of the feeder cables per NETA-ATS and furnish GMU with a copy of the completed test report prior to equipment startup. - b.
 All cable in manholes shall be wrapped in two "opposing layers" of fireproofing tape secured in place with glass-cloth binder type.
-Slack cable shall be provided in manholes by routing the cables by the longest path possible through the manholes. - d.
+Slack cable shall be provided in manholes by routing the cables by the longest path possible through the manholes. - c.
 All cables in manholes shall be properly supported on cable supports a minimum of every 36".
-Provide new cable supports in existing manholes as required for proper support of both the new and existing cables. - e.
-High voltage cables shall be terminated in accordance with the cable manufacturer's recommendations using terminators specifically recommended by the type of cable specified. - f.
+Provide new cable supports in existing manholes as required for proper support of both the new and existing cables. - d.
+High voltage cables shall be terminated in accordance with the cable manufacturer's recommendations using terminators specifically recommended by the type of cable specified. - e.
 Terminations and splices shall be performed by a certified experienced cable splicer.
-Taped "T" splices are not permitted; they shall be made using elastimold, or approved equal, disconnectable fittings. - g.
-Primary cables shall be color coded at all terminations and in manholes with colored tape:
+Taped "T" splices are not permitted; they will be made using elastimold, or approved equal, disconnectable fittings. - f.
+Cables shall be identified in manholes as to source and destination. - g.
+Testing: DC proof testing on high voltage and medium voltage cabling systems including primary / secondary, MCC, motors, etc..
+Test results to be included in O & M Manual.